×

 2. Recover from a single-node failure: Restore functionality when only one control plane node is down.

-3. Recover from a complete node failure: Restore functionality when both control plane nodes are down.
+3. Recover from dual node power loss: Restore functionality when both control plane nodes are down and can be restarted.

 Prerequisites